-The closest airport is Aéroport Nice Côte d’Azur.
+The closest airport to Saint-Tropez is Aéroport Nice Côte d’Azur.
 Renting a car is a must as public transit from Nice is virtually nonexistent and private cars are very expensive.
 For the best rental car price, book on your mobile and set France as your country.
 I paid €100 (approximately CAD $150) for three days with unlimited mileage.
 The drive from Nice to Saint-Tropez is only 1.5 hours and super simple to navigate.
 We arrived to Saint-Tropez in no time (after waiting for my lost luggage to arrive from Austria, that is).

 There’s an abundance of accommodation options ranging from B+B’s to five-star luxury hotels.
 Chose what’s best for you based on location and budget.
 We decided to stay in Cogolin, which is a small town 10 kilometers away from Saint-Tropez.
 I loved staying here and exploring all of the picturesque villages along the way.